Eating, Playing and SHOPPING!? How the Japanese spend their New Year Holidays

 “Hatsu-Uri” means the first sale of the year and most shops organize sales for the first 3 days of New Year.
 Other than discounts for individual items, you can also find Fukubukuro during Hatsu-uri.
 Fukubukuro is also known as goodie bag from which you can get random items.
 The value of all the items inside the Fukubukuro is usually higher than the price you pay, meaning most of the time it is a good deal.
 One exciting factor for Fukubukuro is that most of them are sealed and you cannot see what’s inside which makes it a game of pure luck.
 Most shops will indicate the type of items in bag but they will not tell you exactly what will be inside.
 Some Fukubukuros are considered very good deals and people will even line up outside the store from New Year’s Eve or even couple days prior New Year’s Day.

 Traditional Plays for Children

-New Year in Japan is one of the only occasions where all family members will join together, to feast, to drink and to talk.
+New Year in Japan is one of the only occasions where all family members will join together to eat, drink, and talk.
 While most adults are busy talking to each other, most kids find it boring and they will start to play traditional games.
-One most common game is Karuta.
+One of the most common games is Karuta.

 Otoshidama Cash Gift for Kids